 Alan, G8UJS, has kindly supplied an Excel spreadsheet (in the Downloads section below) which can be used to calculate the Hex values for different xtal substitute frequencies.
 No more fumbling or head scratching with that rotten calculator.
 A point to note is that this file will only work in the newer versions of Excel.
 It will also calculate the values for different frequency oscillators on the AD9850/51 modules.
 To use, open the Excel file and click on the Yellow area to enter your frequency (double click to enter directly in the box or enter your numbers in the area above the column designators).
 It may ask you to "Enable Editing", go ahead and click yes (otherwise it won't work).
 Then either hit "Enter" or click out of the box and your answer will magically appear in the box next to the one you changed.
 You still need to seperate out the Hex number into it's individual pairs and add the 0x.
 Most people can ignore the section on the right unless you are converting old Pye units to 4m, when this may come in handy.
 If you want to keep the numbers when closing Excel, click yes to save, otherwise click no to keep the file as is (I recommend keeping a copy of the Excel file somewhere else in case you make an error and corrupt the file).

 These files are provided free for personal use ONLY.
-I retain all copyright on all works published on this website.
-They may NOT be used in any commercial or profit making enterprise of any kind without the express WRITTEN permission of the copyright holder.
-I will no longer be providing pcb files on this website because of copyright violators.
+I retain copyright on all works published on this website (unless otherwise specified).
+These files, or any derivative of them, may NOT be used in any commercial or profit making enterprise of any kind.
+I no longer make the pcb files available because of copyright infringement.
+Ham (Amateur) Radio Clubs/Associations, wishing to use this project in a Club Buildathon, as a Club Project or similar are exempt from the above, PROVIDING, any kits or pcbs are sold to club members only.
+Contact me with your request for details.